-...
-Carried out in Full
+... carried out in full

-Thus, the accomplishments of the Assistance Group by March 1997 were substantial, and very evident.
-At this stage, with the armed conflict having been brought to an end and elections having been held, the general attitude of the parties involved (i.e. the Russian federal as well as the Chechen regional authorities) seemed to have been that the major - and most pressing - tasks of the Assistance Group as envisaged in its mandate had been dealt with successfully and definitively.
-This view was explicitly laid down in a Statement by the Russian Federation to the OSCE Permanent Council of 13 March 1997, as follows:
+Thus, the accomplishments of the Assistance Group by March 1997 were substantial, and visibly so.
+At this stage, with the armed conflict having been brought to an end and elections having been held, the general attitude of the parties involved (i.e. the Russian federal as well as the Chechen regional authorities) seems to have been that the major - and most pressing - tasks of the Assistance Group as envisaged in its mandate had been dealt with successfully and definitively.
+This view was explicitly laid down in a Statement of the Russian Federation to the OSCE Permanent Council of 13 March 1997 (105th Plenary Meeting, PC Journal No. 105, Agenda item 7(d)), as follows: